Next Start

 • Smell: A slight burning smell, especially if it has an unusual tart smell to it, can be another sign that there’s an issue with your transmission fluid.

-If you have any concerns with your transmission fluid, you can easily check its levels by pulling the transmission dipstick in most vehicles.
+If you have any concerns with your transmission fluid, you can easily check its level by pulling the transmission dipstick in most vehicles.
 Refer to your owner’s manual to learn where to locate the dipstick and the levels your fluid should be at.

-In some later model vehicles, however, there is no dipstick, so it’s best to seek out a professional technician who can put the vehicle up on a lift to check the fluid.
+In some later-model vehicles, however, there is no dipstick, so it’s best to seek out a professional technician who can put the vehicle up on a lift to check the fluid.

 To learn more about checking your transmission fluid, check out this helpful infographic from AAMCO.